 Habits can be hard to break especially when you are consistently trying to recreate them.
-You are used to receiving a text from your ex and feeling some type of way about it.
-Then, after the break up, you can find yourself trying to send them texts, just to read a few words from them, to feel like they still care.
-The feedback loop has been broken and instead of replacing it with something positive, you go right back into trying to force the usual pattern.
+You are used to receiving a text from your ex, and feeling some type of way about it, generally very positively.

 How long this takes is a matter of the severity of the addiction?
 For instance, trying to install a new habit of working out or sticking with a diet, can take 30 days to have it pretty much solidified as a routine.

 With so many rough emotions influencing ones behavior, it is a good idea to separate oneself for a period of time from what is triggering these emotions.
 So that, the mind can be cleared, and better decisions can be made.

 To piggyback further off of the last point, time is the most important function after a break up.
 There is the saying that time heals all wounds, which is true, if the person accepts things as they are and moves on.

-One thing I always hate seeing among friends or other people after a break up, is that level of intense jealousy, where people try to seek revenge or show up their ex by dating someone they consider an ‘upgrade’ and telling their ex about how much better that person is.
-This is just petty behavior.
-Don’t burn bridges and remember the positive aspects of the relationship.
+One thing I always hate seeing among friends or other people after a break up, is that level of intense jealousy.
+The type where people try to seek revenge.
+Or try to show up their ex, by dating someone they consider an ‘upgrade’.
+Then, telling their ex about how much better that person is, than they were in a relationship.